Meet the People Who Make Things Happen

 Regional Director, New England

-Based in Cambridge, MA, Louisa Teo oversees the American Australian Association's programs in New England, including the ANZAC Day commemorative service and reception and the Association's annual Boston dinner.
+Based in Cambridge, MA, Louisa Teo oversees the American Australian Association's programs in New England.
 She is a graduate of the Boston University Questrom School of Business and Sydney University.
-She joined the American Australian Association in 2008 and since 2015 has also served as Secretary of the Australian Independent Schools USA Foundation.
+She joined the American Australian Association in 2008 and since 2015 has also served as Secretary of the Australian Universities & Schools USA Foundation.